miklevin/MikeLev.in/_posts/2022-05-01-making-youtube-embeds-100-width-but-fixed-aspect-ratio-height.md

 ---
 date: 2022-05-01
 title: Making YouTube Embeds 100% Width But Fixed Aspect Ratio Height
-permalink: /blog/making-youtube-embeds-100-width-but-fixed-aspect-ratio-height/
 headline: Fixing YouTube Embeds for 100% Width and Aspect Ratio Height
 description: I'm in the process of creating a series of pages with a slicer-token, date, video title, video description, and YouTube embed code, but before I can do that, I need to complete some housekeeping tasks with Jekyll.
 I've already adjusted the YouTube embed code to be 100% width, but now I'm working on fixing the height issue.
 After some research, I have found a solution that should do the trick.
 keywords: YouTube, Embed, Width, Aspect Ratio, Height, Jekyll, Video, Title, Description, Code, Series, Pages, Slicer-Token, Date, Content
-categories: youtube, jekyll
+categories: jekyll, youtube
+permalink: /blog/making-youtube-embeds-100-width-but-fixed-aspect-ratio-height/
 layout: post
 ---

 There's a number of potential directions to go now.
 The temptation is to start doing stupid SEO-tricks at the Pipulate.com site.
 Specifically, it's time to